Faced with the proliferation of faith-based schools this is a question that humanists often ask.

 - Because many schools without a religious character more or less meet our ideal in their ethos and values.
 If collective worship was ended and RE became universally objective, fair and balanced (and included non-religious views such as Humanism), community schools would indeed be exactly what we would want a school to be – open and accommodating to all.

 Religious faith is a private matter for families and communities, to be accommodated but not supported or favoured by the state and its schools.
-The BHA respects human rights and has no objection to optional worship or optional religious instruction.
+Humanists UK respects human rights and has no objection to optional worship or optional religious instruction.